Jeanne Brousse

-Jeanne Brousse (/fr/; née Maurier; 12 April 1921 – 19 October 2017), known as Jeannette, was born in Saint-Pierre-de-Curtille in the Savoie region of France.
+Jeanne Brousse (/fr/; née Maurier; 12 April 1921, Saint-Pierre-de-Curtille – 19 October 2017, Annecy), known as Jeannette, was born in Saint-Pierre-de-Curtille in the Savoie region of France.
 She was a member of the French Resistance during WWII and she is a member of the Righteous Among The Nations.

 Biography

 Jeanne Maurier grew up in Annecy, France.
 Her father, a former combatant in World War I who had been gassed by the Germans, worked at the local prefecture in Haute-Savoie.
 At age 18, she wanted to study in Paris to become a nurse with the French Red Cross, but the declaration of war prevented her from pursuing her plans.